New York Life | May 21, 2024

 3. Educate schoolkids about stereotypes

 It’s important for all kids to feel safe and supported at school.
 Educating your children about perceived gender norms and stereotypes can help create and sustain a safe and supportive space at school.
 All kids will feel welcomed and included.
-Small gestures like reminding friends that Mother's Day is about celebrating your parent, guardian, or supporter – whoever they are – can make a big difference.
+Small gestures like reminding friends that Father's Day is about celebrating your parent, guardian, or supporter – whoever they are – can make a big difference.

 4. Have an open conversation with the family